Salminus brasiliensis: Status

-The golden dorado has declined because of overfishing and dams, which restricts its breeding migration.
+The golden dorado has declined because of overfishing and dams, which restrict its breeding migration.
 It is listed as a threatened species in Rio Grande do Sul in Brazil and in Paraguay; in the latter country, a five-year fishing ban was put into effect.

 In contrast, the golden dorado has been introduced for fishing to several rivers outside its native range.
 Being a large highly predatory species, this represents a serious threat to the native fish in these rivers.